Movement

 Dynamic Aging

 Our bodies are ever changing and ever evolving.
 In our culture there is a trend toward a more sedentary lifestyle and exercise machine culture.
 When we orient toward safety and joy in movement, many of the inhibitions that keep people sedentary are removed.
-I believe that moving our bodies outdoors and in mindful ways have benefits that extend beyond the physical.
-This class is for elders in the community and will offer safe ways to regain mobility and balance.
+I believe that moving our bodies outdoors and in mindful ways provides benefits that extend beyond the physical.
+This gentle class offers safe ways to regain mobility and balance.
 In this class I include discussion and practices to explore how to organize a life oriented toward movement rather than exercise and the role that mindfulness and nature can play in creating a more "dynamic" life.